 Part of the financial power of homeownership resides in your home’s equity.
-Unlike rent, which goes into a landlord’s pocket, the equity you build in your home can be a useful financial tool when the time is right.
-Home equity is defined as, “a homeowner’s unencumbered interest in their real property—that is, the difference between the home’s fair market value and the outstanding balance of all liens on the property.”
-(Source: Wikipedia)

-A home equity line of credit (HELOC) is a useful way to access the equity in your home.
+Home equity is the difference between the value of your home and how much you owe on it.
+Unlike rent, which goes into a landlord’s pocket, the equity you build in your home can be a valuable financial tool when the time is right.
+A home equity line of credit (HELOC) can give you access to that money, but like any loan, it has both pros and cons.

 Unlike a home equity loan (HEL), the HELOC operates more like a credit card.
-Rather than draw a fixed amount at one time, you’re able to draw on the line as needed.
+Rather than draw a fixed amount at one time, you can draw on the line as needed.
 Like a credit card, though, a HELOC can be risky.
 Since your home secures the line of credit, a failure to keep up with the payments can put your home on the line.

 Curious about your home’s value?
 Contact me today: